-Fewer than one in four children in Canada have access to early education programs
+Fewer than 1 in 4 children in Canada have access to early education programs.

-Although research suggested that early childhood education and care provides children with fundamental foundations for future learning by fostering the development of cognitive and non-cognitive skills, a 2015 report on child care and early education, notes that fewer than one in four children in Canada have access to early education programs in child care spaces.
+Although research suggested that early childhood education and care provides children with fundamental foundations for future learning by fostering the development of cognitive and non-cognitive skills, a 2015 report on child care and early education, notes that fewer than 1 in 4 children in Canada have access to early education programs in child care spaces.
 The spaces that do exist are often unaffordable.

 5 Developmental Domains to add to the Early Childhood & Prevention piece: